 Hybrid Certificates

-Section titled “Hybrid Certificates”This document covers the technical details of hybrid certificate formats supported by QPKI.
+Section titled “Hybrid Certificates”This document covers the technical details of hybrid certificate formats supported by QPKI, the open-source post-quantum PKI toolkit.

 For an introduction to hybrid certificates and why they’re needed, see Post-Quantum.